Coralline Algae – What is it?

 How to get more Coralline Algae in your Aquarium

 Coralline Algae will not appear in a tank or closed system on its own like other nuisance algae.
 It must be introduced into your aquarium, usually from Live Rock or by hitchhiking in on snails and hermit crabs that were collected in the wild.
-High quality Live Rock will have dozens of different species and varying textures and colors, all which are competing for space on the live rock.
+High-quality Live Rock will have dozens of different species and varying textures and colors, all of which are competing for space on the live rock.
 In general, Coralline Algae is a very hardy species and it is found in every ocean in the world from inter-tidal zones that are exposed at low tide, all the way to depths as deep as 1,000 ft.
 It can tolerate a wide range of turbidities and nutrient concentrations.
-Basically it can survive any marine environment that sunlight can get to.
-Coralline Algae is a slow and steady type grower, but its growth rate is approximately 10x’s more rapid in tropical waters then in the Arctic.
+Basically, it can survive any marine environment that sunlight can get to.
+Coralline Algae is a slow and steady type grower, but its growth rate is approximately 10x’s more rapid in tropical waters than in the Arctic.
 Here are some tips for helping you get the most Coralline possible in your reef tank.

 - Aquatic life loves stability and so does coralline algae.
 Try to keep your water parameters stable through regular monitoring and water testing.
 Smaller more frequent water changes are preferred over larger less often water changes, this helps eliminate any shock to your system.

 - Keep your nitrates <5 ppm.